ghi-electronics/Documentation/hardware/core/system-on-chip.md

 The SITCore is held in reset when the reset pin is low.
 Releasing it will begin the system startup process.

 There are three different components of the device firmware:
-1. GHI Bootloader: initializes the system, updates TinyCLR when needed, and executes TinyCLR.
+1. GHI Bootloader: Initializes the system, updates TinyCLR when needed, and executes TinyCLR.
 2. TinyCLR: loads, debugs, and executes the managed application.
 3. Managed application: the program developed by the customer.